strangerstudios/import-users-from-csv/readme.txt

 * Fixed bug: Sanitizing request variables
 * Fixed bug: Notification nag not getting configured correctly
 * Fixed bug: New user notification not getting configured correctly
-* Fixed bug: Didn't always handle pause/resume well
+* Fixed bug: Didn't always handle pause/resume (at all)
+* Fixed bug: Didn't stop/pause the import when user clicked the "pause" link
 * Enhancement: Added `is_iu_import_records_per_scan` filter to let user set # of records to import per step when using JS import
 * Enhancement: Refactored and added local scope for variables & functions
 * Enhancement: Use JSON and status returns from server